yurivish/yuri.is-2018/content/scribbles/the-artists-of-magic.md

 The most prolific [Magic](https://en.wikipedia.org/wiki/Magic:_The_Gathering) artist of all time is [Kev Walker](http://gatherer.wizards.com/Pages/Search/Default.aspx?action=advanced&artist=%5B%22Kev%20Walker%22%5D), with 429 paintings since 1996.

+How does that look over time?

 The charts below reveal patterns of artistic contribution over time for Magic's top artists.
 Card sets are ordered horizontally over time, with card volume shown by height.
-Hover or tap a chart to compare individual sets across artists.
+Hover over a chart to compare sets across artists.

 <svg class='block'>
 		<defs>